raphamorim/raphamorim.github.com/_posts/2026-08-21-introducing-oj.md

 For the last few months I've been building **oj**: a dev server and bundler written in Rust that you can point at an existing Vite + React project and it just runs: the same `vite.config.ts`, the same plugins, no rewrite.
 It's now good enough that I point it at real production apps, and I want to explain what it is, why it exists, and show you the numbers.

+> **oj is experimental.** It already runs real production apps unchanged (I test it against large ones), but it is not finished.
+There are gaps: Svelte support, for one, is something I am actively working on, and you will hit rough edges on apps that lean on parts of the ecosystem I haven't covered yet.
+Treat it as a fast-moving project you can try today, not a drop-in replacement you should ship on tomorrow.

 ## The two things I wanted

 There are already fast bundlers.
 What I wanted was a specific combination that didn't exist yet: